Leasey.AI

 Gather professional photos (15–25 high-quality images minimum)

-Verify compliance with Florida security deposit laws (no state maximum, must provide written notice within 30 days)
+Verify compliance with Florida security deposit laws (no state maximum; written notice required within 30 days of receipt)

 Prepare detailed property description highlighting location advantages